Clarifai/old-docs/api-guide/walkthroughs/aws-lambda.md

 {% endtab %}
 {% endtabs %}

-Add the clarifai AWS account to have permission to invoke your function:
+Add the Clarifai AWS account to have permission to invoke your function:

 {% tabs %}
 {% tab title="gRPC Python" %}